exetico/volumio-plugins/plugins/music_service/podstream/README.md

 # To-do/Known issues
 - [ ] Allow the user to edit the frequency of the update-interval (on hour-basis) in the Volumio-configs
-- [ ] Improving the "browsePlaylist" view, and consider if the top-bar should be removed with "image" and huge "Play playlist"-button.
 - [ ] Fixing the loading bar somethings ending at 70%, but with the "Plugin Successfully Installed" message is showing up.
-I'm not sure whether it's a problem in the `install.sh`-file, or the Volumio Plugin-handling. [**07. dec 2017**] Works OK with the Raspberry Pi 2 B (Just tested with clean-install)
+I'm not sure whether it's a problem in the `install.sh`-file, or the Volumio Plugin-handling. **07. dec 2017** Works OK with the Raspberry Pi 2 B (Just tested with clean-install)
 - [ ] Search is not working... but should it in the future?:-) (the `searchFor` is added)
 - [ ] Currenlty the playlists isn't removed if you change the source to something else.
 Clean up dat..... dust.
 - [ ] Secure correct `install.sh` and `uninstall.sh` with the `/data/podstream/`-location (Add & Remove folder in the process)